Tornado Intercept Vehicle: TIV 1

 The Tornado Intercept Vehicle 1 (TIV 1) is a heavily modified 1997 Ford F-Series F-Super Duty cab & chassis truck used as a storm chasing platform and built by Sean Casey.
 This heavily armored vehicle can drive into a weak to relatively strong tornado (EF0 to EF3) to film it and take measurements.
-Work began on the TIV 1 in 2002 and took around eight months to finish, at a total cost of around US$81,000.
+Work began on the TIV 1 in December 2002 and took around eight months to finish, at a total cost of around US$81,000.
 TIV's armored shell consists of 1/8–1/4 inch steel plate welded to a two-inch square steel tubing frame.
 The windows are bullet resistant polycarbonate, measuring 1.5 in thick on the windshield and 0.5 in thick on the sides.
 The TIV 1 weighs approximately 14,000 lb fully loaded and is powered by a 7.3 litre Ford Powerstroke turbocharged diesel engine manufactured by Navistar-International, otherwise known as the Navistar T444E.

 Before an intercept the front of the vehicle is angled downwards, and four hydraulic claws are lowered into the ground to stabilize the vehicle.
 The vehicle's top speed is 80 mi/h.
 The TIV 1 has a fuel capacity of 60 USgal, giving it a range of around 500 mi.
 The TIV 1 is featured in a series called Storm Chasers which began airing on the Discovery Channel in October 2007.
 TIV 1 was succeeded in 2008 by TIV 2, but returned to service to finish out the first few chases of the 2008 storm chasing season after TIV 2 suffered mechanical problems.
 In a June 2011 interview with NPR's All Things Considered, Casey said that TIV 1 was still in service and is designated as the backup vehicle in the event TIV 2 breaks down during a shoot.

 After no longer needing the vehicle, Casey abandoned the vehicle on a central Kansas farm.
 Casey placed the TIV 1 as a prize for a scavenger hunt, where the first one to find the TIV would be able to keep it.
 Wichita-based storm chaser Robert Clayton found the vehicle in 2020, after searching for it on Google Earth.

 In April 2025, TIV 1 was moved from Augies Repair & Towing in Hays, Kansas and back in possession of Robert Clayton.
-Later that month, Clayton started renovation of the TIV 1 by sawing off the front bumper, stabilizing claws, trunk, as well as other adjustments in an effort to remove weight from the vehicle.
+Later that month, Clayton started renovation of the TIV 1 by sawing off the front bumper, stabilizing claws, trunk, painting the vehicle black, as well as other adjustments in an effort to remove weight from the vehicle.
+As of February 2026, Clayton still occasionally posts updates on TIV 1 via his TikTok page.